j4cksparrow-byte/stock-whisperer-frontend/README.md

 - **Pattern Recognition:** Automatic candlestick pattern detection for enhanced technical analysis
 - **Flexible Weighting & Presets:** Customize the influence of each data point (`fundamental`, `technical`, `sentiment`) or use built-in presets like `conservative`, `technical`, `sentiment`, and `balanced`
 - **Custom Indicators:** Enable/disable specific indicators and customize their parameters
+- **Centralized Caching:** Unified cache management with monitoring and maintenance endpoints
 - **Developer-Friendly:** Includes health checks, API key validation, and connectivity tests for quick setup and debugging

 ---